r00tk1d/jira-branch-name-generator/README.md

 `<category>/<JIRA-ID>-<short-description>`

-1. Prefix: The category is defined by the ticket type.
+1. Category: The category is defined by the ticket type.
 This is mapped with the `ticketTypeMap` in the `content.js`.
 Feel free to adjust this map for your needs.
 2. JIRA ID
 3. Short Description: The title of the jira ticket in lower, kebap case.
 The extension also removes any character that is not a letter or a digit.